November 2025

 Vitamin D

 Vitamin D builds strong bones by helping our body absorb calcium from food and supplements.
+This makes it particularly important for individuals with arthritis, as it supports joint and bone health.
 It also boosts the functioning of the immune system.

 People who avoid the sun or use sunscreen — all smart precautions for skin cancer prevention — may need supplements, as well as people with a malabsorption disorder where the body has difficulty absorbing nutrients (such as Crohn’s or celiac disease).

 Vitamin D isn’t found naturally in many foods.
 Known as the “sunshine vitamin,” most of the vitamin D our body gets is absorbed from the sun through our skin.
-Foods with vitamin D include salmon, tuna, mackerel, beef liver, egg yolks, mushrooms, and fortified dairy and nut milks and cereals.
+Foods with vitamin D include salmon, tuna, mackerel, beef liver, egg yolks, mushrooms, and fortified dairy, nut milks and cereals.

 Vitamin E

-Vitamin E protects our cells from free radicals, boosts our immune system and helps prevent blood clots.
+Vitamin E protects our cells from free radicals, boosts our immune system, and helps prevent blood clots.
+It’s also a great option for those seeking vitamins for wellness, as it supports overall health.

 You can get vitamin E from sunflower, safflower and wheatgerm oils, sunflower seeds, almonds, peanuts, spinach, Swiss chard, avocados and butternut squash.